WebGL 01: "Hello, triangle!"

 You can figure out the location of each attribute you need in one of a few ways:

-1. Know offhand that the first listed "input" has ID 0, and each following "input" has the next number (1, 2, 3...)
+1. Know offhand that the first listed input has attribute index 0, and each following input has the next number (1, 2, 3, ...)

-2. Add a GLSL location=n annotation to each attribute
+2. Add a GLSL location=n annotation to each attribute.

-3. Ask WebGL what the attribute location is by the name of the input variable
+3. Ask WebGL what the attribute location is by the name of the input variable.

 I usually prefer the third option.
 If you edit your GLSL code and add, remove, or re-order input attributes, you don't have to worry about keeping things pretty or updating a bunch of hard-coded values in your vertex buffer binding code.